FushanLi/Ease-of-teaching-and-language-structure/README.md

 # Ease-of-teaching-and-language-structure
 Code for NeurIPS 2019 paper:

-F. Li and M. Bowling. **Ease-of-Teaching and Language Structure from Emergent Communication**
+F. Li and M. Bowling. **Ease-of-Teaching and Language Structure from Emergent Communication**.
+In Neural Information Processing Systems (NeurIPS), 2019

+The code is written in

 Python: 3.6